3 Graphic Design Tips for Non-Designers

 How do you make great color choices?

 Use simple, high contrast color schemes to focus attention on elements of the design.
 Use contrast to add visual interest, but, more importantly, to direct the viewer’s eye toward key information, like keywords, icons, or data points.

 High contrast schemes use colors found across from each other on the color wheel.
 Traditionally, these schemes are referred to as complementary and split complementary.

-Complementary color schemes feature two colors with the highest possible contrast.
-Check out how FinancesOnline uses a variation on a split complementary color scheme for a visual in its digital marketing statistics post:
+Complementary color schemes feature two colors with highest possible contrast.
+Check out how MailChimp has used a variation on a split complementary color scheme for a visual on its Twitter feed:

-When picking colors for your next project, keep in mind that strategically used high contrast color schemes create visual impact and highlight the most important information.Use high contrast color schemes for visual impact and to highlight key information, says @MNediger via @CMIContent.
+When picking colors for your next project, keep in mind that strategically used high contrast color schemes create visual impact and highlight the most important information.Use high contrast color schemes to create visual impact and highlight key information, says @Mnediger.
 Click To Tweet

 Are you ready to create some DIY visual content?
 Let me know in the comments.